timBrockman/1701-D/src/content/index.md

 ###### Visual Arts

 >Up until 2010 I devoted several hours a week to my local art community.
->It was a chance to enjoy fine art with fine people.
+>It was a chance to enjoy fine art with great people.
 >During that time I had the opportunity to serve on the Associates Board at the [Maitland Art Center](http://artandhistory.org/maitland-art-center) (now the Art & History Center).

 ---